sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 We can create a keypair with a secret key (class ``LMS_Private_Key``) and a public key (class ``LMS_Public_Key``) for each LMS instance.
-The secret key contains the value ``SEED`` used for LM-OTS secret key derivation, while the public key contains the LMS tree's root node.
+The secret key contains the value ``SEED`` used for LM-OTS secret key derivation, while the public key contains the root node of the LMS tree.
 The public key is derived from the secret key in the constructor of ``LMS_Public_Key``.

 For creating an LMS signature, Botan offers the method